Wall Putty vs POP Punning: Which Is Better for Indian Homes? (2026 Expert Guide)

 What is the cost difference between wall putty and POP per square foot?

-Wall putty typically costs ₹2–₹3.5 per sq. ft., while POP punning ranges between ₹4–₹6 per sq. ft., depending on region and labor.
+Wall putty typically costs ₹2–₹3.5 per sq. ft., while POP punning costs around ₹4–₹6 per sq. ft., depending on location and labor.

 Which is better for false ceilings – POP or wall putty?

-POP is preferred for false ceilings because it is lightweight, easy to mold, and creates intricate designs that wall putty cannot achieve.
+POP is better for false ceilings because it is lightweight, easy to mold, and suitable for decorative designs.

 Which wall treatment is more cost-effective for large homes?